 It has been previously noted that each year a very small percentage of mediation outcomes are not recorded in the OJCC database appropriately, but were merely marked as "held."
 That characterization provides no information as to what was accomplished in that mediation.
-The vague nature of that characterization has been persistently addressed.
-In FY 2012 only 17 total mediations were characterized in the database as "held;" in 2013-14, that figure was 39, twenty-two of which were attributable to one mediator, Valerie Marshall (ORL).
-If that one anomalous figure were ignored, the total would be 17, or roughly one per district office.
-This represents a very small percentage of all mediations convened.
+The vague nature of that characterization was addressed.
+In FY 2012 only 9 total mediations were characterized in the database as "held;" in 2013-14, 17 were so characterized, and in 2013-14 it was 39.
+The 2014-15 figure represents a very small percentage of all mediations convened.
 This improvement in appropriate outcome database characterization demonstrates the general value of the extensive training which has been provided for District staff since 2006, and is a remarkable illustration of the improvements in data collection effectuated by the dedicated and focused staff of this Office.

 Obviously, with an impasse, no issues are resolved.
 Conversely, with a settlement, all issues in the case are resolved.
 Settlement resolutions include the issues that are pending at that moment in time and all issues that could arise in the future.
-These two characterizations are the polar ends of the spectrum of potential outcomes at a mediation conference, impasse representing "nothing" resolved and settlement representing "everything."
+These two characterizations are the polar ends of the spectrum of potential outcomes at a mediation conference, impasse representing nothing and settlement representing everything.
 Between these two poles are characterizations that represent partial resolution, primarily of the issues currently pending in the case.
 It is critical to remember that the workers' compensation litigation process in Florida is separate from the overall workers' compensation process.
 The vast majority of accidents that occur in Florida are reported and benefits provided without resort to the litigation process managed by the OJCC.
 Those claims are "open" in the perspective of the Division of Workers' Compensation, but are not known to the OJCC.
-Only when a dispute arises do claims come within the purview of the OJCC, through the filing of a Petition for Benefits (PFB) or any of a variety of motions.
+Only when a dispute arises do claims come within the purview of the OJCC, through the filing of a Petition for Benefits.